brianknab/brianknab.github.io/_posts/2018-04-22-simple-linear-regression.md

 categories: regression
 ---

 If there is one thing statisticians are good at, it is drawing straight lines.
-(Peter Mueller deserves the credit for that -- he said in a lecture once.)
+(Peter Mueller deserves the credit for that -- he said it in a lecture once.)

 I write this partly to get the blog up and running, and partly because it's good to begin at the beginning.

 Suppose you have a graph that looks like this:
 ![Scatter]({{"/images/no_line.png"}})
 And suppose you wanted to capture the data on that graph, as well as possible, using a linear function of $$x$$ -- i.e., something of the form $$\beta_0 + \beta_1 x$$.
-To help get the problem in mind, imagine that -- where each point on the graph is $$(x_i, y_i)$$ -- you would like a compatriot, who has access to all of the $$x_i$$'s, to be able to recover the values of the $$y_i$$.
-But imagine further that you only have enough bandwidth to transmit to your compatriot a slope and an intercept.
+You might imagine that -- where each point on the graph is $$(x_i, y_i)$$ -- you would like a friend, who has access to all of the $$x_i$$'s, to be able to recover the values of the $$y_i$$.
+But you only have enough bandwidth to transmit to your compatriot a slope and an intercept.

-Now, suppose the cost you pay for the error in your compatriot's estimate of $$y_i$$ for a given $$x_i$$ is proportional to the squared error between her guess - based on the slope and intercept you provided -- and the true value of $$y_i$$.
+Now, suppose the cost you pay for any error in your friend's estimate of $$y_i$$ for a given $$x_i$$ is proportional to the squared error between her guess - based on the slope and intercept you provided -- and the true value of $$y_i$$.

-In this situation, the "best" line is the one that minimizes quadratic loss -- the sum of the squared vertical distances between each point and the line in question.
+In that situation, the "best" line you could send to your friend is the one that minimizes quadratic loss -- the sum of the squared vertical distances between each point and the line in question.
 So you want to find $$\beta_0$$ and $$\beta_1$$ which satisfy:

 $$
 \begin{align*}